 We share feelings of guilt, anger frustration, emptiness, loneliness, and disillusionment.
 For some, it is hard to identify or even to understand their feelings.
 Through others’ expression of what they are feeling, we begin to have a better awareness of what is going on inside us.

 ( By – Richard Schwoebel, Founder SOSABQ )

-Face to face support group meetings have been suspended due to the Corona Virus.
-Online meetings are held the 2nd and 4th Saturdays,1-2 pm and the 1st and 3rd Mondays, 7-8 pm until further notice.
-If you are not already on our email reminder list and want to attend virtually send an email request to:
+Face-to-face support group meetings have been suspended due to the Corona Virus.
+Online meetings are held on the 2nd and 4th Saturdays,1-2 pm and on the 1st and 3rd Mondays, 7-8 pm until further notice.
+If you are not already on our email reminder list and want to attend virtually send an email request to

 You are not alone.
 After the suicide of a loved one, in addition to our monthly support groups, you may request a trained peer to speak with you by phone or in person.